 The Leo Baeck Institute (LBI) is the leading research institute in the field of the history and culture of German-speaking Jewry in Europe from the seventeenth century onwards.
 Since 2009, the LBI has been accommodated in the School of History at Queen Mary.

 The Centre for Renaissance and Early Modern Studies aims to consider how new scholarship and interdisciplinary methods and approaches have refigured our understanding of several developments traditionally associated with the term and period Renaissance.

-The RSHC is a research and educational centre which is dedicated to promoting the widest possible participation in historical research and debate.
+This research and educational centre is dedicated to promoting the widest possible participation in historical research and debate.
 It is a four-way partnership between Queen Mary (where it is led by Barbara Taylor), Birkbeck, the University of East London, and Bishopsgate Institute.